bau227/mri-dl-practice/README.md

 A:  Calculating edge of the icontour by observing boundaries between light and dark boundaries near the edge of the
     ocontour could be another useful approach.
 We know that there is typically a ring of dark pixels about 10-20% radius thickness of the ocontour region that signals the boundary of the icontour region.
-Finding the inner edge of this dark band, ie where pixels go from dark to light, could effectively mark the edge of the icounter region.
+Finding the inner edge of this dark band, i.e. where pixels go from dark to light, could effectively mark the edge of the icounter region.
     This morphological implementation is beyond the scope of this task.
+However, we can clearly see this visual pattern in the image overlays above.

 Q: What is an appropriate deep learning-based approach to solve this problem?